ArthurReis87/Portfolio/README.md

 # Portfolio 2025

-Hello!
-Welcome to my portfolio.
+Hi!
+Be welcomed to my portfolio.
 Through this, I summarize and showcase my most notable projects using an intuitive and minimalist layout.

 ## Why not use frameworks?

 Although it's clear that frameworks accelerate and assist in the development of any architecture, I believe that using complex abstractions without first understanding the core of a language is an inappropriate shortcut.
-For this reason—and because this is one of my first projects using HTML, CSS, and JavaScript—I chose not to rely on any external environment.
+And since this is one of my first experiences using these languages, I chose not to rely on any external environment for this project.
 Also, of course, because this is a small repository that doesn’t require highly dense or complex code.

 ## Internationalization based on JSON files